reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 To start, it may be useful to consider some obviously bad reasons to justify outlawing affirmative action.

 1. Affirmative action should be illegal because it's against the law.
 This is a straightforwardly bad argument from legality which can be easily dismissed.
 The fact that the law permits or forbids certain conduct does not demonstrate that such conduct _should_ be permitted or forbidden.
-To say otherwise would be to suggest that the law should never change, which is absu
+To say otherwise would be to suggest that the law should never change, which is absurd.
+I'm sure I don't need to list examples of laws that should (or should have been) changed.
-2.
-* It's currently illegal
-* People offended
+2. The public disaproves of affirmative action.
+This argument is bad because society can be _wrong_ in their approval or disapproval.
 * Society decided to not endorse these decisions
 * They get governmental protection